MelonKony/millmint/site/factbook/bulletin/_index.md

 color: millmint

 list: true
+description: Bulletins are concepts that are written as short, matter-of-fact notes on Vekllei life and society.

 aliases:
   - /bulletin/
 ---
 {{<note panel >}}
 **Bulletins** are concepts that are written as short, matter-of-fact notes.
 Most are less than 300 words, and help flesh out aspects of society without committing to the research and illustrations of a full article.